 On our culinary journey through the Balkans, we were visiting Albania.

-A country that left us surprised by the kindness and sympathy of its people, its beautiful beaches, its extraordinary mountains and panoramas and, as expected, its food.
+A country that left us surprised by the kindness and sympathy of its people, its beautiful beaches, its extraordinary mountains, panoramas and, as expected, its food.

 The gastronomic map of Albania, which we went hand in hand into the area we saw that it is very similar to the rest of the Balkans, it also has its own characteristics.
 On the Adriatic coast, as expected, fishes and seafood are everywhere.
 The use of olive oil, olives, tomato, feta cheese, yogurt, are also common in Albania.
 In the north, meat is widely used, in general beef, although innumerable recipes with lamb are also highlighted and as far as poultry are concerned chicken, goose and turkey are commonly consumed.
 Its national dish, the Tave Kosi, is lamb meat and rice baked with a special sauce of yogurt and eggs, which can remind us of some Greek dishes.

-In Albania it was the first time we tried the Cepavi, a kind of spicy and elongated meatball that can be found in all the Balkans and that generally serve with French fries.
-We also tried his version of musaka (delicious) and seafood in all its versions.
+In Albania it was the first time we tried the Cepavi, a kind of spicy and elongated meatball that can be found in all the Balkans and that is generally served with French fries.
+We also tried its version of Musaka (delicious!!!) and seafood in all its versions.

 We were able to confirm the strong Turkish influence in the cuisine in Albania, which highlights the boreks, sucuks, sarmas.
 But also, its gastronomic map is influenced by the cuisine of countries like Italy and Greece.

 Vegetables and fresh fruits are common in the Albanian diet, thanks to weather permitting.